-I am a Postdoctoral researcher at the Biodiversity Institute at the University of Kansas working with Dr. Rafe Brown on comparative phylogeneomics of the herpetofauna of the Philippines and adjacent areas.
+I am a Post Doctoral Fellow in the department of Biological Sciences at the Auburn University.
+I am currently working with Dr. Jamie Oaks on comparative phylogeneomics and infering shared evolutionary histories of geckos in Southeast Asia.
 My research is mainly focused on aspects of evolutionary biology in Southeast Asia.
 I am interested in the elucidation of cryptic species of amphibian and reptiles, patterns and processes of evolution, systematics, and historical biogeography a of the Sunda region.
 Specifically, I am interested in species delimitation, historical biogeography in the Southeast Asia Mountain Horned lizards (Acanthosaura), which was the focus of my master’s thesis.
 The main focus of my dissertation research involves collection of both morphological and molecular data to address questions about substrate adaptation, convergent evolution and “adaptive” radiations in the Southeast Asian Rock Geckos (Cnemaspis).